Catalyst Pedals Review

 To quote James,

 Coming from the world of feet and footwear, this feels very familiar.
-So many patients and consumers are told that orthotics, shoe cushioning, and motion-controlling footwear are where it’s at for preventing and addressing a wide range of foot issues.
+So many patients and consumers are told that orthotics, shoe cushioning, and motion-control footwear are where it’s at for preventing and addressing a wide range of foot issues.
 I think it’s important that we constantly question conventionally held beliefs and belief systems and keep an open mind about new ideas and approaches.

-An arch is one of the strongest forms in nature and architecture, but in order to be stable, both ends of the arch must be level and in contact with the surface that the arch is acting upon.
+An arch is one of the strongest forms in nature and architecture.
+But in order to be stable, both ends of the arch must be level and in contact with the surface that the arch is acting upon.
 If the ends of the arch are not on a level plane, then you don’t have a stable arch configuration, and problems associated with a destabilized arch can arise.
 Many cyclists adopt a stiff-soled shoe in order to make up for the lack of a heel contact point on the pedal, but this fails to achieve the intended effect, as the heel is still floating freely in space and cannot participate in the driving force through the pedal.

 A pedal that’s long enough to accommodate both the ball of the foot and the heel, such as the Catalyst Pedal, enables natural arch support, stabilizes the main foot arch, and changes the pedal stroke in a favorable way by allowing you to better incorporate your large hip extensor muscles.
 Please see our article entitled What is Natural Arch Support? for more in-depth info about this concept and how it applies to feet and footwear.